2018–19 Abilene Christian Wildcats women's basketball team

 The 2018–19 Abilene Christian Wildcats women's basketball team represented Abilene Christian University during the 2018–19 NCAA Division I women's basketball season.
 The Wildcats, led by seventh-year head coach Julie Goodenough, played their home games at the Moody Coliseum in Abilene, Texas as members of the Southland Conference.
 They finished the season 23–10, 13–5 in Southland play, to finish in fourth place.
-They won the Southland women's tournament to earn an automatic to the NCAA women's tournament for the first time in school history.
+They won the Southland women's tournament to earn an automatic bid to the NCAA women's tournament for the first time in school history.
 They lost in the first round to Baylor.

 Previous season

 The Wildcats finished the 2017–18 season 16–14, 9–9 in Southland play, to finish in seventh place.
 In the Southland women's tournament, they defeated New Orleans in the first round.
 Their season ended when they lost to Central Arkansas in the tournament quarterfinals.